 Providing Practical Skillsets Early

 If America were to install a vocational track within schools (not a vocational degree which many have), it could keep many students in secondary education until the age of 16, at which point they would be qualified for above-minimum wage careers and they could have qualified certification in practical skills.
-Keeping students in school till age 20, as happens in the United States, for an equivalent skillset seems to be a money-making endeavor that could only benefit the government and not students.
+Keeping students in school until age 20, as happens in the United States, for an equivalent skill set seems to be a money-making endeavor that could only benefit the government and not students.